 When should I take the GED® test?
 The full GED® test takes approximately seven and a half hours in total.
 Each content area test can be scheduled and taken separately – there is no need to take all four tests in one testing appointment.
 Moreover, GED Testing Service® does not enforce a minimum time frame within which all four GED® test parts must be completed.

 How can I register for the GED® test?
-International students who wish to take the GED® test should visit GED.com/International to create an account and find a nearby test center.
+International students who wish to take the GED® test should visit GED to create an account and find a nearby test center.
 The GED® test is oﬀered in US English and delivered on computer at an Oﬃcial GED® Testing Center.
 Please note that you must appear in person, at an Oﬃcial GED® Testing Center to take the GED® test; the test cannot be taken online.
-The GED tests costs USD $60 per subject in International markets; the cost of all four subjects is USD $240.

 Where can I learn more?
-More information about the GRE can found on the website.
+More information about the GED can found on the website.